 Metro Tunnel Legacy Artwork Program

-The Metro Tunnel Legacy Artwork Program will provide world-class public art experiences for visitors and users of the Metro Tunnel, ensuring the stations are must-see destinations and enhancing Melbourne’s reputation as Australia’s cultural capital.
+The Metro Tunnel Legacy Artwork Program will provide world-class public art experiences for visitors and users of the Metro Tunnel, enhancing Melbourne’s reputation as Australia’s cultural capital.

 About the program

-We are commissioning six major permanent artworks which will take pride of place across the Metro Tunnel for many years to come.
+We are commissioning several major permanent artworks which will take pride of place across the Metro Tunnel for many years to come.

 We are currently assessing shortlisted artists for the five individual station concepts, with consideration for the following curatorial themes: